Sunday, September 5, 1976

 Friday, September 10, 1976

-Mom, Bent, and Elisabeth are off visiting with his family again, and again I am left here to do the chores.
+Mom, Bent, and Beth are off visiting with his family again, and again I am left here to do the chores.
 I am glad they are gone so I can have some privacy to write.
 When I was finished with the chores, I wrote a letter to Nick.
 It had to be short because I have only one stamp left.
 If I write one more page, it will cost too much, and I will not be able to send it off.

 This evening, when everyone was back, I got thinking about my dad, and about how my brother and I had been ripped away from him.
 I also thought about the children who live around here.
 They all looked so carefree as they ran around playing.
 It made me wonder why my life has to be so much harder than the average person’s.
 Since it doesn’t make any sense to me, it made me cry.
 I was worried that Mom or Bent would see it, so I kept my head held low.
 Luckily, they never noticed I was crying; they only seem to notice me if I don’t get the chores done.